TynerG/KV-Store/README.md

 # CSC443-Fall-2024-Project

+In this project, we present the implementation of a key-value (KV) store as part of the course project for CSC443.
+The database uses a combination of in-memory structures and disk storage to manage large amounts of data in gigabytes.
+This implementation uses a Memtable, Sorted String Tables (SSTs), a buffer pool, and a LSM Tree with a Bloom filter, and advanced query techniques to optimize for both storage and retrieval performance.
+Feel free to check out our [Report](report/report.pdf) for a detailed description of the project.

+## File Structure
 This project is developed for the CSC443 course.
 It includes a main application along with test files that can be built using instructions below.
 The structure of this directory is as follows:
 - `report`: contains our report in report.pdf, and data from experiments.
 - `src`: contains source files.